-Significant Health Need: Overweight/Obesity

-Help our community achieve and maintain a healthy weight
+Significant Health Need: Overweight/Obesity To help our county achieve and maintain a healthy weight

 Written Comments

 Comments regarding the 2016 CHNA and Implementation Strategy were received via email regarding the topics of health coaching and financial assistance.
 These comments echoed some of the data received via other data collection methods.